Get all the latest Airbnb data for Bulgaria

 Is short-term renting allowed in Bulgaria in 2026?

-As of the first half of 2026, short-term renting through platforms like Airbnb is allowed in Bulgaria, but it is treated as a regulated accommodation activity rather than simple property rental.
+As of early 2026, short-term renting is allowed in Bulgaria, but an Airbnb in Bulgaria is treated as tourist accommodation rather than a casual residential lease.

-The main legal framework governing short-term rentals in Bulgaria is the Tourism Act, which requires all accommodation providers to register their properties with local municipalities and the national tourism administration system.
+The main legal framework for short-term rentals in Bulgaria is the Tourism Act, supported by municipal registration and the National Tourism Register.

 For a more general view, you can read our article detailing what exactly foreigners can own and buy in Bulgaria.